plone/plone.app.mosaic/README.rst

     Also in the advanced mode, you're able to add custom classes on rows by double clicking the displayed row class.

 Subcolumns
     In order to nest columns inside a cell, drag a tile, then press the "ctrl" key and drop the tile close to an existing one, either before or after it, in accordance to the shown insert marker.

 Fluid rows
     For fluid (full width) rows select any tile in the row and choose "Fluid" from the "Format" menu.
     Fluid row styles only make sense on pages without portlets.
 In Plone 5.1.3 we can check that automatically (with plone.app.layout 2.8.0) and those styles are only active if no portlet columns are shown.
+    Since version 3 and Bootstrap 5 there's an feature for `fluid-row-background` which streches the background of the row to 100% width but keeps the columns to the page container width.

 Installation
 ------------

-**Plone Mosaic** is installed by building a Plone site with package **plone.app.mosaic** and activating its **Plone Mosaic** add-on.
+**Plone Mosaic** is installed by building a Plone site with package `plone.app.mosaic`` and activating its **Plone Mosaic** add-on.

 *The dependencies are already version pinned in Plones ecosystem.*